Jack Silvagni

-He is a third-generation Carlton footballer; both his father, Stephen, and paternal grandfather, Sergio, played for Carlton and are legends in the club's Hall of Fame.
+He was a third-generation Carlton footballer; both his father, Stephen, and paternal grandfather, Sergio, played for Carlton and are legends in the club's Hall of Fame.
 He is also a second cousin once removed of former Carlton teammate Alex Silvagni and the brother of former teammate Ben Silvagni.

-Early life & Junior career
+Early life and junior career

 Silvagni grew up in the Melbourne suburb of Balwyn North and attended Xavier College.
 He played junior football for his school, the Greythorn Falcons, the Doncaster Cats in the Yarra Junior Football League, the Oakleigh Chargers in the TAC Cup, and Victoria Metro at the AFL Under-18 Championships.
 His mother is Australian television presenter and model Jo Silvagni, and he has two younger brothers, Ben and Tom.